-Stopping a foreclosure in Missouri is entirely a pre-sale problem.
-Missouri provides no post-sale redemption period, no mandatory mediation, no Clerk of Court hearing, and no court oversight of the sale process.
-The sale is final.
-Every tool available to Missouri homeowners must be deployed before the auction.
-And because Missouri can legally proceed from first notice to sale in approximately 60 days, the pre-notice period is where real protection is built.
-Acting after the publication notice is filed means working against a compressed timeline where the margin for error is very small.
+Stopping a foreclosure in Missouri is, in nearly all cases, a pre-sale problem.
+Missouri's 1-year statutory right of redemption under Mo.
+Rev. Stat. § 443.410 has strict prerequisites — lender as purchaser at sale, written notice given at the sale or within 10 days before, redemption bond posted — that are rarely all satisfied in practice.
+There is no mandatory mediation, no Clerk of Court hearing like North Carolina, no Rule 120 hearing like Colorado, and no court oversight of the sale process.
+For nearly all homeowners, every tool must be deployed before the auction.
+Because Missouri can legally proceed from § 443.310 notice to trustee sale in approximately 60 days under §§ 443.310 and 443.320, the pre-notice period — overlapping with the federal 120-day pre-foreclosure window under 12 C.F.R. § 1024.41 — is where real protection is built.
+Acting after the publication notice is sent means working against a compressed timeline where the margin for error is very small.

 The most effective tool for stopping a Missouri foreclosure is a complete modification application submitted before the publication notice is filed.
 Federal dual tracking regulations prevent the servicer from advancing the foreclosure while a complete application is under review — meaning the publication process cannot begin.
 The modification review runs in the servicer's administrative channel with no formal deadline running.
 This protection continues as long as the application remains actively under review — and it requires the application to be complete, not just submitted.